department-of-veterans-affairs/va.gov-team/products/caregivers/Primary vs Secondary Clarification/ReadMe.md

 Unrelated usability research studies have shown that users are unclear the difference between a Primary and Secondary Caregiver.
 A big reason for this is that the selection to apply for each of these is separated in the flow.
 Another reason is that people don't know what the difference between Primary and Secondary is - if there are different requirements (there aren't) and what benefits are different.

-This change will help with increasin the accessilibility, reliability and security of Veteran's digital services.
+OCTO-DE Objectives: This change will help with increasing the accessilibility, reliability and security of Veteran's digital services.
 It will also help reduce the time it takes for Veterans to find, use and receive VA services, by making the roles and benefits between the two types of Caregivers clear and easy to understand.

 ## Outcome Summary